okeeffed/developer-notes/manual/System-Design/Glossary.md

 ### key % n issues

 Suppose we are designing a distributed caching system.
-Given ‘n’ cache servers, an intuitive hash function would be ‘key % n’.
+Given 'n' cache servers, an intuitive hash function would be 'key % n'.
 It is simple and commonly used.
 But it has two major drawbacks:

 1. Not horizontally scalable - new cache hosts break all existing mappings.
 2. It may not be load balanced.
 For a caching system, this translates into some caches becoming hot and saturated while others idle and almost empty.